spkenv/spk/docs/ref/indexes.md

 `SPK` uses flatbuffers for the index data format on disk.
 This is fast to read and use, but slow to generate.
 Updates to an existing index require an index to be read in completely and written out again with the updated data.
-It does not support updating complex structures in-place.
+It does not support updating complex structures in an index in-place

 The `spk-proto` crate contains SPK's flatbuffers schema for an index.
 It requires `flatc` to be installed to generate the rust code for the index schema.

 The schema is versioned internally, and the index file name contains the index schema version number as well.
+This is checked on load against the index version SPK is compatible with to schema and SPK version mismatches.

 The index structure does not match the rust object structures one-to-one.
-This is partially due to only keeping things needed for solves, and partially due to what flatbuffers require, support, and recommend (lists not sets or mappings, removing duplication and intermediate structures).
+This is partially due to only keeping things needed for solves and solver operations, and partially due to what flatbuffers require, support, and recommend for speed (lists not sets or mappings, removing duplication and intermediate structures).

 The broad top-level schema structure is (capital letters indicate a schema table name):
 ```